logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER "T" SERIES

 Introduced in 1978, presumably to take over from the Verithin/4574 range as Hofner's twin cutaway semi.
-The "T" Series had the same body outline as the Verithin but came initially with a slightly deeper 40mm all-maple body.
-The T2N (passive electrics and trapeze tailpiece) and the T2S (active electronics and stop tailpiece) were offered with the 40mm deep body.
+The "T" Series had the same body outline as the Verithin but came with a slightly deeper 40mm all-maple body.
+The T2N (passive electrics and trapeze tailpiece) and the T2S (multi coil-tapping and stop tailpiece) were offered with the 40mm deep body.
 These were quickly displaced in 1978/79 by the T4S and T4St models, both of which used active electronics of varying degrees of complexity.

 In 1980, a final version on the theme called the T6S was introduced.
 This had a 30mm "Verithin" body with central sustain block, and was equipped with active electrics.
 Various combinations of pickup options were offered, including the option of a bridge piezzo unit.
 The "T" Series was phased out around 1985 to make way for the Nightingale model.